Home › Blog › What is Product Feedback & How to Collect it: An Actionable Guide

 To give you an example of transactional feedback, a restaurant or a food delivery service app instantly pushes you a feedback notification once you have either dined or have received your food delivery.

-The feedback aims at gauging experience about the service and food quality related to that order specifically.
+The feedback aims to gauge the experience of the service and food quality related to that order specifically.

 These types of feedback are mostly rating-based, where the user can rate the products and services and provide detailed insights about what they liked and disliked.

-As the name suggests, you need to take free trial feedback at the end of a product’s free trial.
+As the name suggests, you take free trial feedback at the end of a product’s free trial.

 To give you a perspective, if a CRM software user doesn’t purchase the product after the free trial, the product feedback can help you understand the exact reason behind their decision.